 In 2021, tuition for full-time students at Life Pacific College was $17,400 a year.

-Life Pacific College is a private, religious institution, so it has the same tuition for residents of California as it does for residents from other states.
+Life Pacific College is a private, religious institution, which means it has the same tuition for students from California as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.